Brick Paver Calculator

 Practical Tips

-- Choose a higher waste factor (12-15%) for herringbone and basket weave patterns since these require more cutting and edge pieces, while running bond patterns can use 5-10% waste since they're simpler to lay with fewer cuts.
+- Choose a higher waste factor of 12-15% for herringbone and basket weave patterns since these require angled cuts at every perimeter edge, generating unusable offcuts.
+Running bond patterns can use 5-10% waste since they require only straight cuts and most offcuts can be used to start the next row.

-- Consider paver size relative to your space: 4×8 pavers work well for small walkways and create visual interest, while 12×12 pavers suit large open patios and require fewer pieces to install, reducing labor time.
+- Consider paver size relative to your space and intended aesthetic because 4x8 pavers work well for small walkways and create traditional visual interest, while 12x12 pavers suit large open patios and require fewer pieces to install.
+Larger pavers also reduce the number of sand joints, which means less joint sand to purchase and less long-term maintenance.

 Frequently Asked Questions